 Determining the best candidates from the rest requires patience, intelligence and commitment.

-Hiring managers in the accountancy and finance space are operating in a candidate-driven market.
-That said, many hiring managers have trouble attracting suitably qualified candidates even when unemployment rates are high.
 The key to attracting the right calibre of candidate is based in the concept of ‘effective recruiting’ (i.e. the process of finding and/or attracting applicants for vacant positions).

 Everything you have read up to now will put you, the hiring manager, in a very strong position in this regard – but now, you need to move fast to secure the right candidate for the role before the competition snaps them up.